9.30 am

 The Cutting Edge : How can paediatricians help reduce violence?

 Dr Rachel Jenner, Consultant in Paediatric Emergency Medicine Royal Manchester Children’s Hospital Manchester University NHS FT and Clinical Lead Greater Manchester Violence Reduction Unit.
-She is the co-chair of the Paediatric Emergency Medicine Intercollegiate Specialty Advisory Committee.
+Co-chair of the Paediatric Emergency Medicine Intercollegiate Specialty Advisory Committee.

 3.10 pm